 Ian joined Carscadden Stokes McDonald in 2007 and has been partner since 2013.
 His work with the firm includes the Lieutenant Governor Medal winning Swalwell Park, Kensington Park, and Robert Burnaby Park Washrooms, and ranges from the small - bike parking facilities for Translink - to the gargantuan - the 14 acre Prairie Winds Park in Calgary - to the speculative - a proposal to use bikes to mitigate damage in post-earthquake Vancouver.

-In addition to practice, Ian taught at the UBC School of Architecture + Landscape Architecture from 2005 until 2013, has served on the board of Vancouver’s Centre A Gallery, sought (and lost) a position on the Vancouver School board, and is Vice President of the AIBC Council.
-He is allergic to cats.
+In addition to practice, Ian taught at the UBC School of Architecture + Landscape Architecture from 2005 until 2013, served on the board of Vancouver’s Centre A Gallery, sought (and lost (badly)) a position on the Vancouver School board, and is currently President of the Architectural Institute of British Columbia.